What Are Natural Resources?

 Accounting for Natural Resources

-Other production costs such as transportation and direct labor must be included as part of the inventoriable cost of the oil.
-To continue our example, assume that during the year these costs amounted to $7.5 million.
+Continuing our example, assume that during the year these costs amount to $7.5 million.
 They would be recorded as follows:

-After these entries, and assuming that no sales have yet taken place, the relevant section of JDD’s balance sheet would be as follows:
+After these entries, and assuming that no sales have occurred yet, the relevant section of JDD’s balance sheet would be as follows:

-The inventory of oil is recorded in the current asset section, and the book value of the oil fields is shown in the noncurrent section under natural resources.
+The inventory of oil is recorded in the current assets section, while the book value of the oil fields is shown in the noncurrent section under natural resources.
 Finally, when the barrels of oil are sold, the sale and cost of sale are recorded in the usual manner.